 Idaho skiing resorts are second to none, especially when you have the only resort with world famous hot springs nearby.
 Pebble Creek Ski Resort lies just outside the village of Lava Hot Springs.
 The mixture of big, stone top mountains and a soothing hot tub soak at the end of an incredible powder day is hard to find anywhere in the world.
 Not to mention, the cold north latitudes of Idaho ski resorts, like Pebble Creek Ski Area, make the best conditions for big, fluffy powder.

-Idaho skiing resorts like Pebble Creek Ski Area are a great value.
+Idaho ski resorts like Pebble Creek Ski Area are a great value.
 You can stay in a Lava Hot Springs motel or vacation rental and ski for less than a hundred dollars.
-Only Pebble Creek Ski Area offers Idaho skiing for such an incredible price.
+Only Pebble Creek Ski Area offers skiing in Idaho for such an incredible price.

 You can reach Pebble Creek, the most conveniently located of the Idaho ski resorts, in only 20 minutes from Lava Hot Springs.
 Not to mention, it’s a beautiful drive to the base of the mountain.

-Pebble Creek Ski Area offers the best in Idaho skiing.
+Pebble Creek Ski Area offers the best in skiing in Idaho.
 They offer many services including a lodge, restaurant and ski school for those just learning to ski or snowboard.
 New skiers and snowboarders can learn the basics in less than one day.
 Don’t wait, get outside and enjoy the great combination of Lava Hot Springs and one of the best of the Idaho ski resorts together.